• Oil & Gas,Power Utilities,Water & Wastewater,Pipeline

 - Problem: Rising utility and midstream incidents.

 - Solution: Automated alerts from high-resolution imagery (down to 30 cm pixel size).

 - Benefit: Share results with multiple business units.

-Underground, overhead, underwater…utility infrastructure exists in the areas we live and it exists safely with designated right-of-ways (ROWs) or easements where clearance can be maintained.
-When human activities like construction, digging, or vehicle movement threatens within the ROW, it is termed an encroachment.
-Encroachments can also be natural occurrences with vegetation growth, land movements, flooding, or wildfires – anything impinging on a protected zone around facilities, pipelines, and electric cables.
-Satelytics’ Constant Vigilance™ algorithms spot encroachments of all types with specificity up to a daily basis, and alert response teams quickly that a risk exists.
+Underground, overhead, underwater…utility infrastructure exists in the areas we live and it exists safely with designated right-of-ways (ROWs), or easements, where clearance can be maintained.
+When human activities like construction, digging, and vehicle movement threatens within the ROW, it is termed an encroachment.
+Encroachments can also be natural occurrences with vegetation growth, land movements, flooding, and wildfires — anything impinging on a protected zone around facilities, pipelines, and electric cables.
+Satelytics’ Constant Vigilance™ algorithms spot encroachments of all types with specificity, up to a daily basis, and alert response teams quickly that a risk exists.

 What keeps you up at night?
 Satelytics can reduce risk and keep people safe while saving your company money.